Uniform in time weak propagation of chaos on the torus: Uniform weak propagation of chaos for McKean-Vlasov equations

-\begin{proof} Surely, the fact that Equation \eqref{eq:prop:Q:estimates:0} has a unique solution is a mere consequence of the analysis performed in the previous section (since the Kuramoto model fits all the regularity conditions that are necessary here).
+\begin{proof} The fact that \eqref{eq:prop:Q:estimates:0} has a unique solution is a consequence of the analysis performed in the previous section.
 Since $\int_{\mathbb T} q(t,x) \ud x=0$ for any $t \geq 0$, it makes sense to define $Q(t,\cdot)$ as in the statement.

 Thanks to Remark \ref{rem:5:2}, it suffices to focus on the proof of \eqref{eq:prop:Q:estimates:2}.
 The proof mostly relies on the work of \cite{bertini:giacomin:pakdaman}.
 Following the notation introduced in \cite[(1.23)]{bertini:giacomin:pakdaman}, we indeed let